8ta4/quest/README.md

 Absolutely.
 Just open the page using its regular URL, without any `quest`-related query string.

-> If I close the answer tab, does the question tab close too?
+> If I close the answer tab or navigate away, does the question tab close?
 (Planned)

-Yep, if you close the answer tab, the question tab will close as well.
+Yep, if you close the answer tab or navigate away, the question tab will close.

-> If I close the question tab, does the answer tab close too?
+> If I close the question tab or navigate away, does the answer tab close?
 (Planned)

-Yes, it works the same way.
-Closing the question tab will also close the answer tab.
+Yes, it works the same way. if you close the question tab or navigate away, the answer tab will close.

 > Can I have multiple documents open in `quest` at the same time?